FormidableLabs/nextjs-sanity-fe/README.md

 ## Getting Started

 If you want to run the repo locally, you will need to clone it.
-Feel free to fork the project if you'd like to make updates, or a Pull Request if you have improvements you'd like to add.
+Feel free to fork the project if you'd like to make updates, and create a Pull Request if you have improvements you'd like to add.

 If you don't want to bother with local setup, feel free to visit the demo site (https://nextjs-sanity.formidable.dev).